devopsjedi/netscaler-state-config/README.md

      address: <nsip_address or hostname>
      user: <ns_user>
      pass: <ns_password>

+### Optional ###
+    build:
+# If build key is present, the existing configuration is populated from the NetScaler instance above.
+# If the configuration is empty other than the ns_instance declaration, the user will be prompted to create
+# the configuration from the NetScaler.
+If 'n' is selected, an empty configuration will be applied.
+# Applying an empty configuration will remove any existing managed resource types from the NetScaler.

     service_groups:  # Contains a list of one or more Load Balancing Service Group definitions
       - name: <service_group_name>